gholmes829/Project-4/README.md

 - [JSDocs: An API documentation generator for JavaScript.](https://github.com/jsdoc/jsdoc)
 - [JMperez's spotify-web-api-js: A wrapper for the spotify web api](https://github.com/JMPerez/spotify-web-api-js)
 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/)

+# To Run tests
+You must click the login button and then once on the main page press the tilda key and all unit tests will be displayed on screen.